develosi/debugist-project/TESTING.md

 Due to limited time for completing the project, unfortunately I was unable to finish fixing all PEP8 errors that were shown.

-I need to spend more time on this and confirm solutions around the errors showing for backslashes within brackets, also how to be best line break code over multiple lines.
+I need to spend more time on this and confirm solutions around the errors showing for backslashes within brackets.
+Also need to confirm the best way to have code break over multiple lines.

 ---